Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sempervivum heuffelii ‘Mystique’

 It boasts a large rosette with red-brown foliage with a hint of green at the center.
+Looking for a succulent turned purple?
 This succulent becomes purple-black in the winter.

 44. Houghtonii Kalanchoe